 In this case, you don’t have a career objective, because you aren’t looking for any career in their company.
 But you can and should add a brilliant personal profile to your resume.
 There, you can tell all about your soft skills, and how reliable you are as a freelancer.

-Let them know that you take you work seriously, and that you aren’t one it just while you find something better.
-Also demonstrate that you are professional freelancer, and how happy you will be if you get the gig – and all this should be said in 4 lines tops, so feel free to ask for help to write your resume if you aren’t feeling confident.
+Let them know that you take your work seriously and that you aren’t on it just while you find something better.
+Also demonstrate that you are professional freelancer, and how happy you will be if you get the gig.
+And all this should be said in 4 lines tops, so feel free to ask for help to write your resume if you aren’t feeling confident.

 You might be just starting as a freelancer, so it can be that you don’t have much a portfolio yet.
 In this case, you should think hard and find out anything you have done in your life that can be related to the job in question.